ShrimalRushikesh/ShrimalRushikesh/README.md

 - 🌱 I’m currently learning Full Stack Development.
 - 🤔 I’m looking for help with Web Development Project.
-- 👯 I’m looking to collaborate on Thingworx Project and Web Development Projects.
+- 👯 I’m looking to collaborate on Thingworx IIoT Project with Kepware integration connection and Web Development Projects.